iteravirgo/bcsitera.github.io/apps/Additional-Goods/docs/en-US/help.md

 # Additional Goods
-Additional Goods solution in BC enables the following:
+Additional Goods solution in BC enables following features:

-- Feature 1
-- Feature 2
+* assign Additional Goods for items sold via Sales Orders
+* assign Deposit for items which require it

 ## Settings
+You must set up Additional Goods for every different combination you have.
-To use the solution, **Additional Goods Setup** must be opened ...
+To use the solution,  needs to be done

 |Field|Explanation|
 |---|---|